-The Committee for Related Party Transactions and the body involved in the approval of the related party transaction must be provided with complete and adequate information in a timely manner prior to approval;

-The Committee for Related Party Transactions may, at the expense of the Company, avail itself of independent experts:

-ty transaction is in the best interest of the Company and that the terms and conditions are fair and substantively correct must be included in the minutes, when recorded;

-tors must be informed as to the status of the transactions at least on a quarterly basis.
+- > The Committee for Related Party Transactions and the body involved in the approval of the related party transaction must be provided with complete and adequate information in a timely manner prior to approval; - > The Committee for Related Party Transactions may, at the expense of the Company, avail itself of independent - ty transaction is in the best interest of the Company and that the terms and conditions are fair and substantively correct must be included in the minutes, when recorded; - definition found in Annex I of the Consob's Regulations > The Board of Directors and the Board of Statutory Auditors must be informed as to the status of the transactions at least on a quarterly basis.

-gulations, the Procedures for Related Party Transactions also includes a list of the transactions which are not governed by the Consob's Regulations for Related Party Transactions (with the exception of certain disclosure requirements) and which include:
+which exercises a significant influence over IGD, pursuant Furthermore, pursuant to and in accordance with the Regulations, the Procedures for Related Party Transactions also includes a list of the transactions which are not governed by the Consob's Regulations for Related Party Transactions (with the exception of certain disclosure requirements) and which include:

-1. Immaterial transactions (below the amount indicated in the Company's "Procedure for Related Party Transactions");

-2. Resolutions relating to remuneration of directors holding particular offices (Chairman, Chief Executive Officer, committee members) and under certain conditions (i.e. if the company's compensation policy calls for the involvement of the Compensation Committee);

-3. Compensation packages based on financial instruments approved by the shareholders pursuant to Art.
-114-bis

-4. Routine transactions concluded in accordance with market equivalent or standard conditions (i.e. service contracts);
+- 1. Immaterial transactions (below the amount indicated in the Company's "Procedure for Related Party Transactions"); - 2.
+Resolutions relating to remuneration of directors holding particular offices (Chairman, Chief Executive Officer, committee members) and under certain conditions (i.e. if the company's compensation policy calls for the involvement of the Compensation Committee); - 3.
+Compensation packages based on financial instruments approved by the shareholders pursuant to Art.
+114-bis - 4.
+Routine transactions concluded in accordance with market equivalent or standard conditions (i.e. service contracts);